 Style tip: For a discreet finish, use bobby pins to secure shorter strands.
 Or for the show women out there, reach for your fave statement hair slide and own the OTT hair accessories trend.

 6. Short pixie

 Short pixie cuts are always a popular choice for women looking for short haircuts for thin hair.
-So, if you’re seeking a short hairstyle, take the plunge with this daring pixie.
+Add some fun to this short hairstyle with a micro fringe and accessories.